Italian gastronomy in Quebec: flavors, tradition, and passion

 Cappuccino, macchiato, and ristretto: the espresso vocabulary

 Cappuccino is enjoyed only in the morning, never after a meal according to Italian tradition.
-Macchiato, "stained" with frothed milk, is the espresso that accepts only a hint of accompaniment.
-And ristretto, even shorter, concentrates the very essence of coffee in a reduced volume.
+The macchiato, "stained" with frothed milk, is the espresso that accepts only a hint of accompaniment.
+And the ristretto, even shorter, concentrates the very essence of coffee in a reduced volume.
 Three variations, three characters, one philosophy.

-A successful espresso starts with fresh beans.
-Ideally, consume coffee within 14 to 21 days of roasting.
-Beyond that, the aromas fade, and bitterness takes over.
-At Carrera Café, we work in a just-in-time flow with our roaster to guarantee you coffee always at its peak, like a freshly qualified driver.
+A successful espresso starts with the freshness of the bean.
+Ideally, consume the coffee within 14 to 21 days after roasting.
+Beyond that, the aromas fade and bitterness takes over.
+At Carrera Café, we work closely with our roaster to guarantee you coffee always at its peak, like a freshly qualified driver.

-A few addresses allow enthusiasts to bring a piece of Italy home: first-choice olive oils, artisanal pasta, San Marzano tomato preserves, Modena balsamic vinegars.
+A few addresses allow enthusiasts to bring a piece of Italy home: premium olive oils, artisanal pasta, San Marzano tomato preserves, balsamic vinegars from Modena.

-In Quebec City, a few delicatessens stand out for the rigor of their selection: olive oils directly from Tuscan or Sicilian producers, Modena PGI balsamic vinegar aged in oak barrels, Sicilian sardines in olive oil, Gragnano PGI pasta in rare formats.
-Products that transform ordinary cooking into a sensory journey.
+In Quebec, a few fine grocery stores stand out for the rigor of their selection: olive oils sourced directly from Tuscan or Sicilian producers, Modena IGP balsamic vinegar aged in oak barrels, Sicilian sardines in olive oil, Gragnano IGP pasta in rare shapes.
+Products that transform an ordinary kitchen into a sensory journey.

 Key productsOil, balsamic, pasta